kvalge/movies-security-docker-spring/README.md

 ### Functionalities
 category: for movie categories with add, get all, get by name and delete functionalities.
 movie: add, get by name, get all, update and delete functionalities.
+role: add new functionality.
+Roles could be ADMIN and USER.

 ------------------------------